Mindfulness meditation: what’s it got to do with fertility?

 Mindfulness meditation benefits – what’s it got to do with fertility and pregnancy?

 Practicing mindfulness has been found to benefit emotional health and wellbeing.
 Mindfulness meditation has been shown to affect how the brain works and even its structure.
 For example, research has found that it helps change the part of the brain that causes depression.
 Mindfulness can also improve physical health more generally.
 For example, new research has found that mindfulness can help manage chronic pain.
 Practicing meditation is therefore a brilliant way to improve your overall preconception health.

 Practicing mindfulness has not only been found to benefit wellbeing but it has also been found to reduce the fear of labour, decrease the use of pain relief and lower the risk of postnatal depression – so it is a useful skill to learn and practice early!
-So at Adia we have developed a meditation programme designed for preconception.
+So at Adia we have developed a free meditation programme designed for fertility.

 How can it help with fertility problems?